 We don’t think a paywall will work in the Cayman Islands — there just aren’t enough people.
 And anyway, we want all those people who continue to disagree with us to continue reading our sites and engage in discussion in the comment section.
 There’s no debate if everyone agrees, and although it gets contentious at times, that’s what makes democracy work.
 One of the problems with everyone getting their news just from Facebook, especially government-sponsored pages, is that they all end up in their various silos.
 Whatever your political slant, that’s not good.

 Now, according to popular myth, we are in league with or supported by whatever political party people dislike, or (and yes, people actually believe this) we are secretly working for MI5.
 If that’s true, we’re owed some serious back-pay and an Aston Martin each, at the very least.

 But here’s the truth: we owe no allegiance to anyone, we do not now and never have pandered to government, and we’re not indebted to big business, which hasn’t always made us popular with some of the major advertisers on-island.
 We write the news as we find it, whatever the reaction, however many angry phone calls, text messages and emails we get.
 (Oh yes we do!)

 So we need your help, those of you who love us and appreciate the coverage we give to topics that would otherwise be buried — and we are hoping that you can find your way to leaving a tip to help keep us going.

 We will be delighted to list any contributors by name, whether they are individuals, businesses or entities, right here on this site if they’re OK with that, though we understand that many people would prefer to remain anonymous.
-However, in the interests of transparency, if any CNS supporters with deep pockets wish to tip more than KYD 1,000 (we should be so lucky!) we will publish who they are and how much they contributed.

 There are other ways to help.
 Businesses that buy an ad help both of us, and you can find our price lists here.